hariveliki/raiffeisen-swisshacks-2025/Use_Case_Challenge_Examples.md

 Image search as a basis ("image 2 criterias"):

 Variant (a): Upload a picture of a house, that best matches your own wishes.
 Based on this, the best possible offers are sought.
-In addition, possible secondary features can be derived from the image content and suggested for selection, z.B.
+In addition, possible secondary features can be derived from the image content (and/or its connotation) and suggested for selection, for example:

-Farmhouse => next farm shop, Steiner school
+- Farmhouse => next farm shop, Steiner school ?
-Bauhaus style => next theater, cinema
+- Bauhaus style => next theater, cinema ?
-Penthouse in high-rise building => Urban / Agglomeration, usw.
+- Penthouse in high-rise building => Urban / Agglomeration ?
+- etc.

 Variant (b): Extended image search, d.h. multiple images can be uploaded to narrow down the search context: house, school, supermarket, lake, forest, sports stadium, etc.

-===> Search Web for real estate objects based on created criteria set (use APIs from real estate portals)
+===> Search Web for real estate objects based on created criteria set (e.g. use APIs from real estate portals)

 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////